nanpatur/edqt-frontend-test/README.md

-This project is a Next.js application for [brief description of the project].
+This project is a Next.js application for the Assestment Task Eduqat - Front End Engineer.

 ## Table of Contents